 .
 In almost all cases, the president chairs board meetings.
 In most large for-profit corporations there is a separation of the duties and offices between a president of the corporation and a chairman of the board (or chairwoman) who chairs or runs the meetings.
 This separation of duties rarely exists in community associations.

 is improper.
-In all four forms of common interest developments (condominiums, PUDs, stock cooperatives and community apartments), owners are members
+In all four forms of common interest developments (condominiums, PDs, stock cooperatives, and community apartments

 of the association that manages the development.
 Only in stock cooperatives

 , can an owner be properly referred to as a shareholder.
 Civil Code § 4190